RobThePCGuy/BlueStacks-Root-GUI/README.md

 ![GUI Screenshot](https://github.com/user-attachments/assets/10f965eb-e1cc-4d61-9b6f-0cbb484a4ef0)

-BlueStacks Root GUI is a utility designed to easily toggle root access settings and enable read/write (R/W) permissions for your BlueStacks 5 instances (specifically targeting BlueStacks_nxt structure).
+BlueStacks Root GUI is a utility designed to easily toggle root access settings and enable read/write (R/W) permissions for your BlueStacks 5 instances (specifically targeting the `BlueStacks_nxt` structure and the MSI App Player's `BlueStacks_msi5`).
 It aims to simplify the process described in the original guide: **[Root BlueStacks with Kitsune Mask](https://github.com/RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/)** by providing a graphical interface.

 ---